Imvu censorship is insane.

 Ashleyellen Ashleyellen

-Ashleyellen posted 3 months ago
+Ashleyellen posted about 1 year ago

 Unofficial link won’t be allowed to send in chat .
 Due to scammers out there as they want users to be safe.